HypothesisWorks/hypothesis/README.rst

 ================

 Hypothesis is a library for property based testing in Python.
-You write tests encoding some invariant that you believe should always be true.
-Hypothesis then tries to prove you wrong.
+You write tests encoding some invariant that you believe should always be true for a variety of inputs and then Hypothesis tries to prove you wrong.

 For example: